Nethereum/Nethereum.Docs/docs/nethereum-transfering-ether.md

 To send a transaction, we will manage our account and sign the raw transaction locally.

+### Sending a transaction with a `ManagedAccount` object

+ Nethereum's managed accounts are maintained by the Ethereum client (geth/parity), allowing to automatic sign transactions and to manage the account's private key securely:

 At the time of sending a transaction, the right method to deliver the transaction will be chosen.
 If using Nethereum **`TransactionManager`**, deploying a contract or using a contract function, the transaction will either be signed offline using the private key or a **`personal\_sendTransaction`** message will be sent using the password.

 Here is how to set up a new account by creating an `account` object instance: